ducng99/SimHub-SF1000-UDP/README.md

   ![image](https://github.com/ducng99/SimHub-SF1000-UDP/assets/49080794/2f8eceac-2206-4f18-83ac-60f22471a2b4)

-- Select your game in SimHub `Games` screen if you haven't already (if you have premium then you don't have to manually select the game - not an ad).
+- Select your game in SimHub `Games` screen if you haven't already (if you have SimHub Licensed Edition then you don't have to manually select the game - not an ad).

 - Start your game and the wheel should show the dash.